comp-physics/comp-physics.github.io/_pages/home.md

 <div id="homeid" class="col-sm-8 col-10">
 ## Welcome!

-We're the **Computational Physics Group at Georgia Tech**.
+We're the **Computational Physics Group**.
 We build numerical methods, computational models, and <a href="{{ site.baseurl }}/software/" target="_blank" rel="noopener noreferrer">open-source software</a> for problems in defense, energy, and medicine — optimized for the world's largest supercomputers.

 **Research areas:**